-Types of licenses for NGFW Engines
+Types of licenses for SMC servers and NGFW Engines

-Each NGFW Engine node must have its own license.
+Each SMC server and NGFW Engine node must have its own license.

-- Some engines use an NGFW Engine Node license.
-Other engines use role-specific licenses.
-The correct type of license for each engine is generated based on your Management Server proof-of-license (POL) code or the appliance proof-of-serial (POS) code. - Virtual NGFW Engines do not require a separate license.
+- Some NGFW Engines use an NGFW Engine Node license.
+Other NGFW Engines use role-specific licenses.
+The correct type of license for each NGFW Engine is generated based on your Management Server proof-oflicense (POL) code or the appliance proof-of-serial (POS) code. - If there is no connection between the Management Server and the License Center, a Forcepoint NGFW appliance can be used without a license for 30 days.
+After this time, you must generate the licenses manually at the License Center webpage and install them using the Management Client. - Virtual NGFW Engines do not require a separate license.
 However, the Master NGFW Engine license limits the number of Virtual Resources that can be created.
-The limit for the number of Virtual Resources limits how many Virtual NGFW Engines can be created.

-- The Management Server's license might be limited to managing only a specific number of NGFW Engines. - Forcepoint NGFW Engines deployed in the AWS cloud with the Bring Your Own License image must have a license in the SMC.
+The limit for the number of Virtual Resources defines how many Virtual NGFW Engines can be created. - The Management Server's license might be limited to managing only a specific number of NGFW Engines. - Forcepoint NGFW Engines deployed in the AWS cloud with the Bring Your Own License image must have a license in the SMC.
 Forcepoint NGFW Engines deployed in the AWS cloud with the Hourly (pay as you go) image do not require a separate license in the SMC.